libdriver/ssd1306/README.md

 SSD1306 is a single-chip CMOS OLED/PLED driver with controller for organic / polymer light emitting diode dot-matrix graphic display system.
 It consists of 128 segments and 64 commons.
 This IC is designed for Common Cathode type OLED panel.The SSD1306 embeds with contrast control, display RAM and oscillator, which reduces the number of external components and power consumption.
 It has 256-step brightness control.
 Data/Commands are sent from general MCU through the hardware selectable 6800/8000 series compatible Parallel Interface, I2C interface or Serial Peripheral Interface.
 It is suitable for many compact portable applications, such as mobile phone sub-display, MP3 player and calculator, etc.

-LibDriver SSD1306 is the full function driver of SSD1306 launched by LibDriver.It provides the functions of drawing single point, filling block, image display, etc. LibDriver is MISRA compliant.
+LibDriver SSD1306 is a full-featured driver of SSD1306 launched by LibDriver.It provides the functions of drawing single point, filling block, image display, etc. LibDriver is MISRA compliant.

 ### Table of Contents